freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-about-speculation-and-requests/67f38fac88ead216c0db1dcb.md

 ### --feedback--

-`Won't` is the contraction for `will not`.
-Jessica plans to check it.
+`Won't` é a contração de `will not`.Jessica planeja verificar isso.

 ---